 The path to promotion to professor requires a long-term record of excellence in teaching, research and service.
-The standard to achieve this rank is higher than that of associate professor or tenure in keeping with this high honor.
-No one shall be promoted to professor who is merely average in one of the areas.
-Successful candidates for promotion to professor must:
+The standard to achieve this rank is higher than that of associate professor or tenure in

 - .1 demonstrate sustained effective teaching by showing that he or she has exhibited effort, skill, reflection, dedication to student learning, flexibility, and current knowledge of the discipline.
 Effective teaching is, in and of itself, a significant achievement, and the College gives it first priority in evaluating every faculty member's performance.
 The candidate must demonstrate a pattern of effective teaching during the evaluation period, as indicated by evidence from multiple sources, including (but not limited to): student feedback, quality of syllabi, assignments, and tests.
 The University recognizes the value of substantial contributions to the curriculum, course improvement through revision of content and method, development of new courses, and development of across-the-curriculum courses. - .2 demonstrate a consistent substantive, sustained service contribution to the College of Business, University, profession, or community.
 The University also recognizes the value of effective leadership in service, including substantial contribution to a committee's work.
 It is paramount that faculty members perform substantive service on the standing College committees, or University committees requiring College representation or College or University ad hoc committees.
 As these committees are vital to the functioning of the College, candidates must demonstrate an ongoing contribution to these committees before service to the profession and community.
 The term "committee" encompasses official College or University committees and task forces.
 External professional and community service while encouraged shall not substitute for service internally to the College or University.
 Other valuable service activities include advising student organizations and clubs, organizing events, or lending one's professional expertise to the community beyond the University.